Void-JackLee/ASUS-PRIME-Z390-A-HACKINTOSH-Clover-iGPU-with-dGPU-UHD630-RX580/README.md

 Special Thanks to CaseySJ(at tonymacx86.com) and Newlife(at x86.co.kr)

-**I forked the project from [ASUS-PRIME-Z390-A-HACKINTOSH-Clover-iGPU-with-dGPU-UHD630-RX580](https://github.com/dhckdgjs/ASUS-PRIME-Z390-A-HACKINTOSH-Clover-iGPU-with-dGPU-UHD630-RX580), it work on my computer, and I add support to 10.15 beta8 and later.**
+**I forked the project from [ASUS-PRIME-Z390-A-HACKINTOSH-Clover-iGPU-with-dGPU-UHD630-RX580](https://github.com/dhckdgjs/ASUS-PRIME-Z390-A-HACKINTOSH-Clover-iGPU-with-dGPU-UHD630-RX580), it work on my computer, and I add support to 10.15.3.**

 ## Procedure
-1. Install MacOS 10.14.5 or newer(with Lilu.kext and Whatevergreen.kext )
+1. Install MacOS 10.15.3(with Lilu.kext and Whatevergreen.kext )

+// No need to do this.
+There is no solution to remove WEG with Radeon VII currently.
 2. Set the ACPI settings as below
 ```
 				<dict>